-Examples of fixed cost components (x_1, x_2) that could be public knowledge include lump-sum expenses such as equipment costs, maintenance fees and patent/license fees, while (ε_1, ε_2) could be idiosyncratic administrative overhead such as firms' office rental or supplies.
-The non-excluded regressors \tilde{x} would include market or industry level demand and cost shifters.
-In these examples the fixed cost components (ε_1, ε_2) and (X_1, X_2) are incurred by different aspects of the production process, making it plausible that they are independent of each other (after conditioning on the given market and industry conditions \tilde{x}), thereby satisfying the conditional independence in A3.
+Examples of fixed cost components $(x_1, x_2)$ that could be public knowledge include lump-sum expenses such as equipment costs, maintenance fees and patent/license fees, while $(\epsilon_1, \epsilon_2)$ could be idiosyncratic administrative overhead such as firms' office rental or supplies.
+The non-excluded regressors $\tilde{x}$ would include market or industry level demand and cost shifters.
+In these examples the fixed cost components $(\epsilon_1, \epsilon_2)$ and $(X_1, X_2)$ are incurred by different aspects of the production process, making it plausible that they are independent of each other (after conditioning on the given market and industry conditions $\tilde{x}$ ), thereby satisfying the conditional independence in A3.

 The large support assumption required for identifying $\tilde{u}i(\tilde{x})$ in Section 3.4 also holds, as long as the support for publicly known fixed costs is large relative to that of privately known fixed cost components.
 This assumption has an immediate economic interpretation.
-It means that, conditional on commonly observed demand shifters (non-excluded states in X), a firm i may not find it profitable to enter even when private fixed costs ε_i are as low as possible.
-This can happen if the publicly known fixed cost X_i is too high, or the competition is too intense (in the sense that the other firm's equilibrium entry probability p_j is too high).
-Large support also means that firm i could decide to enter even when ε_i is as high as maximum possible, because X_i and $p_j(X)$ can be sufficiently low while the market demand is sufficiently high to make entry attractive.
-These assumptions on the supports of X_i and ε_i are particularly plausible in applications where publicly known components of fixed costs are relatively large, e.g., the fixed costs in acquiring land, buildings, and equipment and acquiring license/patents could be much more substantial than those incurred by idiosyncratic supplies and overhead.
+It means that, conditional on commonly observed demand shifters (non-excluded states in X), a firm i may not find it profitable to enter even when private fixed costs $\epsilon_i$ are as low as possible.
+This can happen if $X_i$ (the publicly known component of fixed cost) is too high, or the competition is too intense (in the sense that the other firm's equilibrium entry probability $p_j$ is too high).
+Large support also means that firm i could decide to enter even when $\epsilon_i$ is as high as maximum possible, because $X_i$ and $p_i(X)$ can be sufficiently low while the market demand is sufficiently high to make entry attractive.
+These assumptions on the supports of $X_i$ and $\epsilon_i$ are particularly plausible in applications where publicly known components of fixed costs are relatively large, e.g., the fixed costs in acquiring land, buildings, and equipment and acquiring license/patents could be much more substantial than those incurred by idiosyncratic supplies and overhead.
 Finally, note that the economic implications of the large support condition can in principle be verified by checking whether firms' entry probabilities are degenerate at 0 and 1 for sufficiently high or low levels of the publicly known components of fixed costs.